 - Temperate grasslands can have a wide range of temperatures that occur during the year as well.

 Grasses dominate the temperate grasslands.
-Trees and large shrubs are rarely fund as fires, droughts and grazing by animals prevent trees from becoming established.
-There are a large variety of plants that grow on the temperate grasslands.
+Trees and large shrubs are rarely found as fires, droughts and grazing by animals prevent trees from becoming established.
+There is a large variety of plants that grow on the temperate grasslands.
 Plants such as:

 - Low and mid-range grass types